tavneetgill/Tavneet-Kaur-Gill_Front-End/README.md

    d) In the ‘WrappedListComponent’ component, the ‘isSelected’ prop passed to ‘SingleListItem’ is not defined correctly.
 To indicate if the current item is selected       or not it should be ‘isSelected={selectedIndex===index}’.

-3. In the file attached in this repository, I have fixed the errors and optimized the code and also modified it using some CSS.
+3. In the file attached in this repository (list.js), I have fixed the errors and optimized the code and also modified it using some CSS and it is run using the        app.js in which I have imported the list component and rendered it by passing the list items as well.